zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: The belief that Eliezer Yudkowsky is the rightful caliph.

 **CM**: Exactly.
-I mean that's, I think you sum it up well, it's true, sort of a joke, but.
+I think you sum it up well, it's true, sort of a joke, but.

 **ZMD**: Well, yeah, and that's why I got so mad and spent the last nine years of my life trying to fix this stupid cult, is that I actually believed that Eliezer Yudkowsky was the rightful caliph, and then it turns out he's not interested in living up to that standard, because it would be politically inconvenient when you're trying to run a non-profit in Berkeley.

 **CM**: So that was the way the community worked, but the caliph wasn't standing up for what he should.

-**ZMD**: I mean, like maybe it's possible that was the right decision from an existential risk management perspective, of let's not venture—I mean, as you've noticed, a lot of people around here are eager to talk about everything, including all the heresies, but the leadership isn't going to be serious free speech free inquiry maximalists, and maybe that's the right decision from an existential risk management thing, but I think if you're going to do that, you should be humble you should be humble about not insinuating that you and your flunkies are the only sane people in the world.
-That's why, in part four of my memoir I talk about this very explicitly, I also think Scott is being pretty dishonest for political reasons; I think he's less self-aware about it than Yudkowsky, that's just my read;  obviously I'm not I'm not a mind-reader, but that's my read of the situation—but I feel much less personally aggrieved at Scott, precisely because Scott is so humble.
+**ZMD**: I mean, like maybe it's possible that was the right decision from an existential risk management perspective, of let's not venture—I mean, as you've noticed, a lot of people around here are eager to talk about everything, including all the heresies, but the leadership isn't going to be serious free speech free inquiry maximalists, and maybe that's the right decision from an existential risk management thing, but I think if you're going to do that, you should be humble about not insinuating that you and your flunkies are the only sane people in the world.
+That's why, in part four of my memoir I talk about this very explicitly, I also think Scott is being pretty dishonest for political reasons; I think he's less self-aware about it than Yudkowsky, that's just my read; obviously I'm not a mind-reader, but that's my read of the situation—but I feel much less personally aggrieved at Scott, precisely because Scott is so humble.
 He writes a blog.
 A lot of people read the blog, but he's not expecting people to defer to him as an authority figure.
 He's just like, I write a blog, I'm just a guy who writes a blog.
 And Yudkowsky does not identify as, I'm just a guy who writes the blog, he's like, I am the only sane person on earth.
 The sequences were so good that I actually thought this claim was credible at the time.
 It really did seem credible at the time, and he just does not seem interested in living up to this these days, or even noticing.
 To this day, I am not sure to what extent he is being consciously dishonest _versus_ has fallen into self-delusion but it's, it's ...

 **CM**: Well, last thing on the consciously dishonest front, people talk about this, you linked to that blog post, it talks about, did they say "EA Has a Lying Problem", or what it the whole community has a lying problem?

-**ZMD**: ["EA Has a Lying Problem"](https://srconstantin.github.io/2017/01/17/ea-has-a-lying-problem.html) was the post.
+**ZMD**: ["EA Has a Lying Problem"](https://srconstantin.wordpress.com/2017/01/11/ea-has-a-lying-problem/) was the post.

 **CM**: So people talk about that.
 It's like everything is in service of this x-risk thing, and so lying becomes okay, or undermine your values in other ways becomes okay, because you're saving the world.
 How real is that?

 **ZMD**: I think there are people who are falling into that failure mode, and there are also other people who are criticizing them for that.
 Both those things can happen at the same time, because again, we talk about the movement as an abstracted thing, but it's actually thousands of different people who happen to read the same stuff.
-Some of them are more honest than others, and some of them are less honest than others, and some of them are true believers, and some of them—and so like, Sam Bankman-Fried, you know, as of 2021, everyone would agree, Sam Bankman-Fried, oh, he's an effective altruist, he's totally one of us.
+Some of them are more honest than others, and some of them are less honest than others, and some of them are true believers, and so like, Sam Bankman-Fried, you know, as of 2021, everyone would agree, Sam Bankman-Fried, oh, he's an effective altruist, he's totally one of us.
 And then afterwards, we're like, wait, he shouldn't count.

 **CM**: It's like anyone who missteps.
 Zizians?
 They're not part of it.
 Sam Bankman-Fried, Leverage, all that stuff, not part of it.
 I don't know, when you have enough evidence that there might be a problem with the extreme.
 Honestly, it's hugely helpful.
 I might come back to you with a couple things, where you were elected to talk, but if you write it down, if you wrote down what you meant about Anna Salamon's response.

-**ZMD**: In general, I'm happy to talk, because I'm happy to talk to anyone, but in terms of maximizing accuracy for the book and not doing the thing you did to Kelsey Piper, I would prefer email, just because I can think carefully and and write the exact paragraph that expresses exactly the thing, whereas like in real time I'm just like—
+**ZMD**: In general, I'm happy to talk, because I'm happy to talk to anyone, but in terms of maximizing accuracy for the book and not doing the thing you did to Kelsey Piper, I would prefer email, just because I can think carefully and write the exact paragraph that expresses exactly the thing, whereas like in real time I'm just like—

 **CM**: I can do that.
 I can give you a list of facts.